Bolivia trips & educational tours

 Food & drink

-Salteña is Bolivia’s most treasured dish.
-This oven-baked empanada filled with beef or chicken, olives and an egg.
-If street food is your game try Salchipapas, a mis of french fries, chorizo and lot (and lots) of mayonnaise and tomato sauce.
+Salteña: Bolivia’s most treasured dish.
+This oven-baked empanada is filled with beef or chicken, olives and a hard-boiled egg.

 Bolivia - good books

-Lost in the Jungle: A Harrowing True Story of Adventure and Survival by Yossi Ghinsberg
+Lost in the Jungle: A Harrowing True Story of Adventure and Survival by Yossi Ghinsberg: A thrilling tale of endurance in the Bolivian Amazon that was turned into a Daniel Radcliffe adventure movie.

 Subscribe to our newsletter